KIT-IAI/SDM_KITModelViewer/README.md

 * [CityGML](Python/CityGML)

 ## Dependencies
-The KITModelViewer is developed for the Windows operating system and requires the following software packages from Microsoft:<br>
+The KITModelViewer is developed for the Windows® operating system and requires the following software packages from Microsoft:<br>
 [Microsoft Visual Studio C++ Redistributalbe](https://aka.ms/vs/17/release/vc_redist.x64.exe).<br>
 [Microsoft .NET Framework 4.8](https://go.microsoft.com/fwlink/?linkid=2088631).<br>
 Make sure that these packages are installed and the latest version of the redistributables is used.